Jolg42/awesome-typography/README.md

 * [Prototypo](https://www.prototypo.io) Web based font generator with a parametric approach.
 * [Fontself](https://www.fontself.com) Adobe Illustrator extension for creating font with Drag&Drop, borned on Kickstarter.
 * [FontLab Studio](http://old.fontlab.com/font-editor/fontlab-studio/) Font editor for font professionals.
 Version 5 for Mac and Windows.
+* [DTL OTMaster](http://www.fontmaster.nl/) DTL OTMaster (OTM), is a highly sophisticated application for reviewing, editing and altering tables and contours of fonts with a snft ﬁle structure, as there are CFF and TTF flavored OpenType fonts, TrueType fonts and TrueType Collection fonts.

 ## Font Validator